linkml/prefixmaps/README.md

 Even though prefix expansion is case sensitive, we intentionally block conflicts that differ only in case.

-If we push bioregistry at the start of the list then GEOGEO can be used as the prefix for the OBO ontology
+If we push `bioregistry` at the start of the list then GEOGEO can be used as the prefix for the OBO ontology:

 ```python
 context = load_multi_context(["bioregistry", "prefixcc", "obo"])